If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Translation by Zoë Slatoff-Ponté

-It represents peace and freedom.
-As we all know, freedom can mean different things to different people but grasping it, even by the edges, can give you a sense of incredible levity.
+Why we chant it: This mantra represents peace and freedom.
+As we all know, freedom can mean different things to different people.
+Experiencing it, even by the edges, can give you a sense of incredible levity.

-The mantra: The opening invocation of the Isha Upanishad, a Sanskrit text that delves into the knowledge of the Self
+9. The Opening Invocation of the Isha Upanishad, a Sanskrit Text That Delves Into the Knowledge of the Self

 Translation: